 After a friend or loved one passes, you may be next in line to serve as trustee of his trust.
 This means that many new responsibilities and obligations lay before you.
-One of your first orders of business should be to take control of the trust’s bank accounts.
+One of your first orders of business should be to take control of the Bank Accounts During a Trust Administration.
 Ideally, the accounts have already been set up, making your job easier.
 You may only need to update some information at the bank.
 However, in some cases, a bank account was never established.
 If this is the case, you will need to open a new account in the name of the trust.

 5 Types of Information to Present to the Bank